(EV) will allow drivers to find and pay for parking, food, and EV charging.

 , the in-car payments system works through Bluelink; a connected car system that allows drivers to control vehicle functions and services.
 Hyundai will offer the system for free for the first three years.
 After this, customers will have the option of paying for a monthly subscription.

 The payments system will launch with ParkWiz, Chargehub, and Dominoes.
 This system was one of numerous other fresh features unveiled during the Ioniq 5's debut in North America.

 There will be three Bluelink packages available which will cover areas such as remote climate control, vehicle maintenance alerts, destination search, and locking and unlocking.
 Users will also have an option to connect Bluelink to their smartphone's Google Assistant feature.

 The carmaker's spokesperson said that the company will continue to add more merchants via the Xevo Marketplace platform.
 As the car payments system expands, it will include other companies under the parking, food, charging, and coffee-on-the-go categories.

-As reported by Car and Driver, EVs manufactured on E-GMP can generate as much as 600 horsepower.
+, EVs manufactured on E-GMP can generate as much as 600 horsepower.
 They can also go from zero to 60 mph in less than 3.5 seconds, and reach up to 161 mph.